🚀Transition Work Items - Post Function

 • Sub-tasks – Transition issues at the lowest level in the hierarchy.

-• Linked issues – Transition issues linked through relations such as blocks or relates to.
+• Linked work – Transition issues linked through relations such as blocks or relates to.

 For Children, Sub-tasks, and Linked issues, you can narrow the scope by selecting specific issue types.
 For Linked issues, you can also filter by link type.